 Step 1.
 Understand sociocracy — connecting and educating

-1.1 Educate yourself
+1.1 Educate yourself about implementing sociocracy

-1.2 Bring in others
+1.2 Bring others from your group on board

-First of all, keep in mind that people are hesitant when they hear sociocracy — or anything, really — for the first time.
+First of all, keep in mind that most people are hesitant when they hear the word sociocracy for the first time.
 Does it work?
 Is it too weird?

 To make sure this doesn’t happen to you, you have to be proactive early.
 Find others in your organization that might be interested in exploring self-governance and sociocracy.
 Team up with them.

-1.3 Who else is out there?
+1.3 Who else is out there implementing sociocracy?

 1.4 SoFA resources for this stage of implementation

 Step 2.
 Explore sociocracy — building a home base and experimenting

 2.1 Get clarity on the decision path

-- If one person (or committee) is your ultimate decision maker, ask their permission to look at sociocracy as a potential governance method.
+- If one person (or committee) is your ultimate decision-maker, ask their permission to look at sociocracy as a potential governance method.

 - In consensus-run organizations, get consensus from the decision-makers.